Child Pornography Charges in the Eastern District of Virginia: What You Need to Know

 Obtaining the best outcome

 The first step to obtaining the best outcome in child pornography cases in the Eastern District of Virginia is to understand the realities of charging decisions, and the dynamics we have discussed above.
-Working with an experienced attorney is crucial to get the best outcome.
+Working with an experienced defense attorney who understands the Eastern District of Virginia Federal Court is crucial to get the best outcome.
 Each case will of course turn on its own facts—including the facts of the charged offense, the nature of the evidence gathered by the government, and the facts and circumstances of each individual charged.
-A skilled defense attorney will search for the weaknesses in the government’s case –both legal and factual.
+A skilled federal criminal defense attorney will search for the weaknesses in the government’s case –both legal and factual.
 Aside from any defenses that can be asserted at trial, an experienced attorney will develop a strategy to use these points in other ways, including a bench trial (before a judge with no jury), plea negotiations, and sentencing.

 Related Posts